Chrono-byte/flux/README.md

 ### Profile not working

-- Verify profile exists: `dotfiles-manager profile list`
+- Verify profile exists: `flux profile list`
 - Check profile directory exists in repository
 - Use `validate` to check configuration